 - yellow skin or eyes - this can be a sign of liver problems

-- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), sore throat and fever and getting infections more easily - these can be signs of blood or bone marrow disorder
+- paleness, feeling tired, faint or dizzy, any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), sore throat and fever and getting infections more easily - these can be signs of blood or bone marrow disorder

 - a faster heart rate, chest pain and tightness in your chest - these can be signs of heart problems